MicrosoftDocs/power-platform/power-platform/alm/git-integration/common-scenarios.md

 - mikefactorial
 ---

-# Common Dataverse Git integration Scenarios
+# Common Dataverse and Git integration scenarios

 Integrating Git with Dataverse allows you to manage your solutions and components in a source control system rather than relying solely on Dataverse environments to house your solution components during the development process.
 Source control, and Git in particular, is often associated with professional software development life cycles.
 However, source control can be used in various scenarios to manage your solutions and components in Dataverse even when no professional developers are involved.
-On this page, we discuss some common scenarios where Git integration can be useful in managing your solutions and components in Dataverse.
+In this article, some common scenarios are discussed where Git integration can be useful in managing your solutions and components in Dataverse.
 All of these scenarios unlock different capabilities that can be used on their own or in combination to manage your solutions and components more effectively.

 ## Viewing changes made over time to your solutions

-Most components in Dataverse have a history of changes that can be viewed in the maker portal.
+Most components in Dataverse have a history of changes that can be viewed in the Power Apps (make.powerapps.com).
 However, viewing all changes to a solution over time can be difficult using only the maker tools available.
 There's also no way to revert changes to a previous state or compare changes made by different users.
 By integrating Git with Dataverse, you can view granular changes made to your solutions, compare changes made by different users, and revert changes to a previous state if needed.
 Being able to view and search changes made to your solutions over time can help you understand how your solutions evolve and identify when and why changes were made and by whom.

 ## Collaborating with other team members on solutions